wix/react-native-navigation/docs/styling-the-tab-bar.md

   tabBarSelectedLabelColor: 'red', // iOS only. change the color of the selected tab text
   forceTitlesDisplay: true, // Android only.
 If true - Show all bottom tab labels.
 If false - only the selected tab's label is visible.
   tabBarHideShadow: true, // iOS only.
 Remove default tab bar top shadow (hairline)
-  disableIconTint: true, // optional, by default the tab icons colors are overridden and tinted to tabBarButtonColor, set to true to keep the original icons colors
+  disableIconTint: true, // iOS only.
+By default the tab icons colors are overridden and tinted to tabBarButtonColor, set to true to keep the original icons colors
-  disableSelectedIconTint: true // optional, by default the selected tab icon color is overridden and tinted to tabBarSelectedButtonColor, set to true to keep the original icon color
+  disableSelectedIconTint: true // iOS only.
+By default the selected tab icon color is overridden and tinted to tabBarSelectedButtonColor, set to true to keep the original icon color
 }
 ```